Advice for Private Sector Tenants

 - Do you want us to contact the landlord to discuss the works that need to be carried out?

 If we contact your landlord we would firstly find out what, if any, arrangements have been made to remedy the problems on site.
 If the problem had been previously reported to the landlord then we would expect the landlord to have contacted contractors and to have dates arranged for the works to be carried out as a matter of priority.
 Any information provided about the proposed repairs would obviously be shared with you.
+If the problem had not been reported to the landlord we would allow them time to take steps to rectify the problem.

 If the landlord fails to comply with the enforcement action taken by the Council then the Council may have the right to consider prosecuting the landlord and/or carrying out the works in default and recovering the costs incurred from the landlord.